 MR. EDITOR .- You will please announce B. B. WRIGHT, of Beccaria township, as a candidate for Associate Judge, subject to nomination by the Delegate Convention to be held August 19th.
+MANY.

-MR. Row .- Please announce that BENJAMIN SPACKMAN, of Clearfield Borough, will be presented as a candidate for nomination at the Delegate Convention, for the office of Associate Judge.
-LAWRENCE.
+MR. Row .- Please announce that BENJAMIN SPACEMAN, of Clearfield Borough, will be presented as a candidate for nomination at the Delegate Convention, for the office of Asso-LAWRENCE.

-MR. EBITOR .- You will please announce that JAMES FLEMMING, of Pike township, will be presented to the Delegate Convention for nomination, as a suitable person for the office of County Commissioner.
+MR. EDITOR .- You will please announce that James Flemming, of Pike township, will be presented to the Delegate Convention for nomination, as a suitable person for the office of County Commissioner.
 BRADFORD.
-Mr. Row .- Please announce FREDERICK

-ZIEGLER, of Brady township, as a candidate for the office of County Commissioner, subject to nomination by the Delegate Convention on the 19th August.
-MR. Row .- Please announce A. M. Monte-
+Mr. Row .- Please announce FREDERICK Ziegler, of Brady township, as a candidate for the office of County Commissioner, subject to nomination by the Delegate Convention on the 19th August.
+BRADY.

-Livs, of Curwensville, as a person qualified to ject to nomination by the Delegate Convention on August 19th.
+Mr. Row .- Please announce A. M. Monte-LIUS, of Curwensville, as a person qualified to ject to nomination by the Delegate Convention on August 19th.
 CURWENSVILLE.

-MR. Row .- Announce the name of Isaac S. SHIREY, of Goshen township, as a candidate for the office of Register and Recorder, subject to the decision of the Delegate Conven tion on the 19th August.
-GOSHEN.
+MR. Row .- Announce the name of ISAAC S. SHIREY, of Goshen township, as a candidate for the office of Register and Recorder, subject to the decision of the Delegate Conven tion on the 19th August.

 For the Raftsman's Journal.
-S. B. Row, Esq.-Dear Sir: As the time is at hand that we ought to select some suitable person for Assembly, I would suggest our friend Capt.
-HENRY GROE as a man with all the requisite qualifications, and capable of representing the log question with as much accuracy as any other man in the several counties.
+S. B. Row, Esq. - Dear Sir: As the time is at hand that we ought to select some suitable person for Assembly, I would suggest our friend Capt.
+HENRY GROE as a man with all the requisite qualifications, and capable of accuracy as any other man in the several counties.
 No man is more deserving of an honor from the people than the Captain.

 A HANDSPIKER.

-MR. S. B. Row .- Announce the name of Hon.
+Mr. S. B. Row .- Announce the name of Hon.
 Thomas B. Davis, of Ferguson tp., as a candidate for Associate Judge, subject to the decision of the Delegate Convention which meets on the 19th August, inst.
 FERGUSON.